-License Article Accomplishments 2017 Comments Future Plans 2018 406 No conservation properties were closed in 2017.
+License Accomplishments 2018 Comments Future Plans 2019 Article 406 No conservation property easements or purchases were completed in 2018.
 Because of the opportunistic nature of Land and Water Acquisition Fund proposals, they will be evaluated for funding at any time of the year.
-Several land and water fund conservation projects were under consideration at the close of 2017.
+Several land and water fund conservation projects were under consideration at the close of 2018.
 407 No new actions.
 The final report was transmitted to the FERC with the January 31, 2012 report on Boater Flows.
 Activities under this license article are complete.
-408 Notification of annual maintenance activities and timeframes was given to the ECC by the Environmental Coordinator on January 1, February 23, and August 28.
-The licensee shall maintain continuous minimum bypass flows from the project development as follows: The minimum stream flow requirements will continue in accordance with procedures described in the Operations and Compliance Plan. (a) Below the Soda Dam: year-round minimum flow of 150 cfs, or inflow into the Soda reservoir, whichever is less; Annual maintenance schedule to be given to ECC before March 31, 2018. (b) Grace bypassed reach: a year-round minimum bypass flow of 63 cfs or inflow, whichever is less, in addition to 2 cfs leakage below the Grace Dam; (c) Oneida reach below the powerhouse: a year- round minimum flow of 250 cfs or inflow, whichever is less, in addition to 1 cfs leakage below Oneida Dam.
+408 Notification of annual maintenance activities and timeframes was given to the ECC by the Environmental Coordinator on February 13, October 2, 12, and 22.
+The licensee shall maintain continuous minimum bypass flows from the project development as follows: The minimum stream flow requirements will continue in accordance with procedures described in the Operations and Compliance Plan.
+On December 28, 2018, the ECC and FERC were notified by PacifiCorp's environmental coordinator that a December 18, 2018 equipment failure at the Oneida development caused minimum flows to drop below required levels at the (a) Below the Soda Dam: year-round minimum flow of 150 cfs, or inflow into the Soda reservoir, whichever is less; Annual maintenance schedule to be given to ECC before March 31, 2019. compliance point for a brief time.
+Emergency repairs were immediately made and the ramp rate requirement was not exceeded during the event. (b) Grace bypassed reach: a year-round minimum bypass flow of 63 cfs or inflow, whichever is less, in addition to 2 cfs leakage below the Grace Dam; (c) Oneida reach below the powerhouse: a year- round minimum flow of 250 cfs or inflow, whichever is less, in addition to 1 cfs leakage below Oneida Dam.
 409 No new actions.
 On May 18, 2012, the Final Agreement on Boater Flows was filed with the FERC.
 This agreement included the ECC's recommendation to not reinstate Art.
-409. Permanent suspension of Art.409 Fish Stranding Minimization Plan was approved by the FERC October 17, 2012, in an issuance that confirmed that PacifiCorp had complied with Ordering paragraph (b) of the FERC's June 3, 2011, Order Approving No future action is required.
+409. Permanent suspension of Art.409 Fish Stranding Minimization Plan was approved by the FERC October 17, 2012, in an No future action is required. issuance that confirmed that PacifiCorp had complied with Ordering paragraph (b) of the FERC's June 3, 2011, Order Approving Suspension of the Fish Stranding Minimization Plan.